AsaTyr2018/UXWebPlayer/README.md

 ### Data bootstrapping
 Provide runtime data by assigning the `data` property on `<ux-admin-app>` or by defining `window.__UX_ADMIN_DATA__` before the component upgrades.
 The structure must match `AdminData` in [`src/admin/types.ts`](src/admin/types.ts).
 When no data is provided the UI surfaces zeroed metrics and guidance for connecting the live admin API.

+### Access control prototype
+- Sign in on the **Access Control** page to unlock user management actions.
+- Default credentials: `admin` / `admin` (prompted to replace this account immediately after login).
+- A callout reminds operators to create a dedicated administrator and remove the bootstrap account.

 ## Configuration
 | Setting | Default | Description |
 | --- | --- | --- |